ADACS-Australia/Rombus/docs/notes_for_developers.md

 # Notes for Developers

+## Branches

+Development should not be conducted on the 'main' branch.
+Merges to this branch have been limited to Pull Requests only.
+Once a Pull Request is opened for the 'main' branch, the project tests are run.
+When it is closed, the version is automatically incremented (see below).

 ## Versioning

 Semantic versioning (i.e. a scheme that follows a `vMAJOR.MINOR.PATCH` format; see <https://semver.org> for details) is used for this project.
 The single point of truth for the current production version is the last git tag on the main branch with a `v[0-9]*` format.